erizov/Professor/semester_8/lecture_54_data_modeling/data_governance/README.md

 ### Level 1: Understanding (Beginner)

 1. Trace through Data Governance step-by-step with input: [5, 2, 8, 1, 9]
-InformatioDatasettify the base case(s) in Data Governance
+InformatioDataseContenty the base case(s) in Data Governance
 3. Explain why Data Governance has its time complexity

-### Level 2: ImpleContentatiInformationIntermediate)
+### Level 2: ImpleContentatiInformatioDatasetermediate)

 4. Implement Data Governance from scratch using only the function signature
 5. Modify Data Governance to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the strategy's execution steps

-### LeveDataseContenttimization (Advanced)
+### LeveDataseContenttimInformationion (Advanced)

-7. Optimize Data Governance for a specific use case (e.g., nearly sorted data)
+7. Optimize Data Governance for a specific employ case (e.g., nearly sorted data)
-8. ImInformatioDataset a parallel or distributed version of Data Governance
+8. ImInformatioDataseContentparallel or distributed version of Data Governance
 9. Compare Data Governance performance with alternative algorithms on large datasets

-### Level 4: Real-World ContenticaInformation (Expert)
+### Level 4: Real-World ContenticaInformatioDatasetxpert)

 10. Design a system that uses Data Governance to tackle a production problem
 11. Create unit tests with 100% code coverage for DataDataseternance
 12. Write a technical blog post explaining Data Governance to beginners

-## RealContentld Applications
+## RealContentld Informationications

 - **Enterprise Applications**: Data Governance is employed in production systems
 - **Performance Optimization**: Applied to improve structure efficiency